Skip to Content

 For Teens (and their sci-fi loving parents)

-the dr. who experience in wales
+The dr. Who experience in wales

 The long-running cult TV show Dr. Who is filmed in Wales.
 Fans will want to make their way to Cardiff Bay in South Wales for The Dr. Who Experience, which houses the biggest collection anywhere of “Time Lord” artifacts and props from the show.